kubedb/cli/docs/guides/mongodb/clustering/sharding_concept.md

 MongoDB also uses the config servers to manage distributed locks.

-Read more about shard from [official document](https://docs.mongodb.com/manual/core/sharded-cluster-config-servers/)
+Read more about config servers from [official document](https://docs.mongodb.com/manual/core/sharded-cluster-config-servers/)

 ### Mongos